txus/oldterror/Readme.md

 ## Bytecode format

+TerrorVM files are encoded with a header containing `_main` (the method that will be the entry point), some info about number of registers, local variables, literals and instructions used by the method, followed by all the literals, and then all the instructions.
+It starts like this:

+    _main

+Then info encoded in the format `:num_registers:num_locals:num_literals:num_instructions`:

+    :10:2:4:17

+Then all the literals, each one in a line (the ones starting with `"` are string literals):

+    123
+    "print
+    "Goodbye world!
+    "Hello world!

+And then all the instructions:

+    0x1000000
+    0x51000000
+    0x9010000
+    0x51010100
+    ...

 Instructions have a compact 3-operand representation, 8-bit each, for a total of 32-bit per instruction.

+Take a look at `examples/hello_world.tvm` for an example of a program, whose Ruby source code is at `compiler/examples/hello_world.rb`.

 ### Instruction set